primi9/Project2/README.md

-An introduction to web servers.
-Java, SQL
+An introduction to web servers with Java.